RiturajtheCoder/MirAI-School-of-Technology-Internship/Assignment1/Readme.md

-# 🛰️ The Identity Echo Interface
+# 🛰️ The Identity Void

 A simple Streamlit web application developed as part of the **MirAI School of Technology – Virtual Summer Internship 2026 (AI Builder Track)**.